FtZzy/huffman/README.md

 ```$ git clone https://github.com/FtZzy/huffman.git
 ```

 To compress the ascii file 'my_file.txt', use the `-c` argument.
 The result will be saved as 'my_file.bin'.
-(TODO)
 ```$ python main.py -c <my_file.txt>
 ```

 Finally, you can decompress 'my_file.bin' with `-d`.
 The result will be saved as 'decompressed_my_file.txt'.
 (TODO)
 ```$ python main.py -d <my_file.bin>
 ```

+## TODO
+1. Improve actual source code
+    * The compression is actually is in ascii text file, change it to binary file
+    * Add tests
+1. Add others languages:
+    * C/C++
+    * JavaScript

 # LICENSE